JetBrains/guide/site/javascript/tutorials/eleventy-tsx/views/index.md

 When your view needs lots of data from across parts of the 11ty surface area, this split becomes more convenient.
 Moreover, when you have a chain of layouts to format Markdown data, this mediation is more important.

+Speaking of layouts...
+In the next step, we'll add one to our project.